northsack/F24_Team2_FormulaSAE/Reports/Experimental Analysis.md

 - Max Torque: 1.5629 Nm

 ### Test 3: Proportional Torque vs. Throttle

+Objective was to determine whether the increase in torque is proportional to the increase in throttle input, where throttle position is represented by throttle voltage.
+This test evaluates whether torque rises at the same rate as throttle voltage—i.e., does doubling the throttle input result in doubled torque?
+The throttle was held at a stable position and pressed the same fixed distance for each test run.
+This distance was an arbitrary value between zero and maximum throttle.

 | Run | Throttle Voltage (V) | Torque (Nm) |
 |-----|-----------------------|-------------|